blinkk/fileset/README.md

 ## Environments

-Fileset uses Git branches to determine whether files should be in production (and public) or in staging (and restricted via the Identity-Aware Proxy).
+Fileset uses Git branches to determine whether files should be in production (and public) or in staging (and restricted via Google Account authentication).
 The Git branch is determined by inspecting the local Git environment when the `upload` command is invoked.

 The best way to understand how this works is by following the examples below: